n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.googledrive/file-operations.md

 # Google Drive File operations

-Use this operation to create, delete, modify, and manage files in Google Drive.
+Use this operation to create, delete, change, and manage files in Google Drive.
 Refer to [Google Drive](/integrations/builtin/app-nodes/n8n-nodes-base.googledrive/) for more information on the Google Drive node itself.

 ## Copy a file